MicrosoftDocs/SupportArticles-docs/support/dynamics-365/guides/application-functionality/anchors-3d-model-conversion-fails.md

 ---
 title: Fail to convert a 3D model to an object anchor
-description: Provides a resoution for an issue where you fail to convert a 3D model to an object anchor in Microsoft Dynamics 365 Guides. ms.author: alwinv
+description: Provides a resolution for an issue where you fail to convert a 3D model to an object anchor in Microsoft Dynamics 365 Guides. ms.author: alwinv
 author: alwinv
 ms.date: 11/13/2023